tlefko/XPS13-9350-Catalina/README.md

 # Notes
 - Never tested USB C except for charging, works great
-- Sleep works fine, lid wakeup is excellent as long as it's left for a couple seconds and not opened and closed exceptionally quickly
-- power management is defaulted as I found with @maz-1 it had issues when on battery switching from AC
 - USB devices eject on sleep (not really an issue)
-- Haven't implemented a Bluetooth solution into this yet, as I don't really use it -- will be added ASAP (I believe
-- KILLER WIFI will NOT work, must use one of the supported chipsets  (DW1560 is excellent)

 # BIOS Setup
 -  Set all SATA operation as AHCI